riadesigner/ts-homework/README.md

 # ts-homework
-some home work on nodejs/ts course
+some home work at nodejs/ts course